usnistgov/valid8/doc/task_list.md

         - [x] Added docstrings in `actions.exists`
         - [x] Added docstrings in `cli`, `engine`
     - [x] Set up Sphinx and automatic doc generated from docstrings
+    - [ ] Write development guide
  - CI
     - [x] Make format and quality checks automatic on each commit
     - [x] Configure tox to centralize and run tests and checks
     - [ ] Make artifacts from packages built in CI